hippie towns and the lost world

 June 17th 2012

-After leaving the mountain villages of mullum and burringbar we traversed around mount jerusalem, through rolling hills and lush pasture land and remnant big scrub, where i continue to wage war on the arboric poisionous invaders the dreaded camphor laurel, such a majestic tree of delightful scent, however i cannot sit idly by and let its poisons enter our streams via its toxic berries, truth be known we stopped roadside for a nature break, I could not help but be horrified by the continuing insidious invasion of camphor seedlings springing up roadside, creekside relatively unchecked, until now.
+After leaving the mountain villages of Mullumbimby and Burringbar, we traversed around Mount Jerusalem, through rolling hills and lush pasture land and remnant big scrub, where I continue to wage war on the arboric poisonous invaders, the dreaded Camphor Laurel tree.
+Although such a majestic tree of delightful scent, I cannot sit idly by and let its poisons enter our streams via its toxic berries, truth be known we stopped roadside for a nature break.
+I could not help but be horrified by the continuing insidious invasion of camphor seedlings springing up roadside, creekside, relatively unchecked, until now.

-Enter Bilbo, who is on a mission to restore the balance of native vegetation by removing these unchecked invaders at will, I do realise that in the process i am removing some carbon soaks of tomorrow, therefore i am mindful of restoring carbon balance by collecting native seed and planting it surreptitiously and serendipitously in suitable environs.
-After peeing and pulling (out weeds silly!!). we soon arrived in the beautiful hippie village of Uki nestled in the shadows of majestic Wollumbin, Mount Warning.
+Enter Bilbo, who is on a mission to restore the balance of native vegetation by removing these unchecked invaders at will, I do realise that in the process i am removing some carbon soaks of tomorrow, therefore I am mindful of restoring carbon balance by collecting native seed and planting it surreptitiously and serendipitously in suitable environs.
+After peeing and pulling (out weeds, silly!!), we soon arrived in the beautiful hippie village of Uki nestled in the shadows of majestic Wollumbin, (Mount Warning) so named by Capt.
+Cook as a warning for mariners of nearby coastal Point Danger.
 We stocked our provisions of food and water, and planned a camp at Mebbin National Park, nestled on the obscure western side of Mount Warning.
 A large downpour of overnight heavy rain had resulted into quite wet and muddy roads with several creeks fording the road, cautiously we persisted on to eventually arrive at the magic clearing in the immense forest that is the majestic Mebbin camp ground.
 We were alone, no one else camping, deafening silence of the bush.

 There was an inexplicable uneasiness in the wild, lost world of Mebbin.
 Wollumbin holds very sacred significance to its traditional Bundjulung people,and often we the uninitiated stumble into sacred ground, oblivious of the intrusion into the reverent.
 I felt something was telling us our presence was not appreciated.
 The combination of the eerie uneasiness of Mebbin, ominous thunder head clouds hovering over the rainmaker mountain, the flooded roads, all added up to a decision to retreat back to the blacktop and return to Uki, where we had an overnight stay in a creekside park on the outskirts of town.

-Morning came and we decided to revisit the ultimate hippie town of Nimbin.
+Morning came and we decided to revisit the nearby ultimate hippie town of Nimbin.
 The colourful shop facades are only outcoloured by its people, who collectively rainbow their culture through the entire spectrum of new agedness.
 There seems to be a conflict of hope and despair with the Nimbin experiment into the success or otherwise of alternative cultures.
-Blindsiding the obvious in ya face drug abuse of a proportionate populus, which could be deliberated as a necessary component of its call to arms for peaceful living, There is an overwhelming brightness and vibrancy in its fabric of culture. that leaves one when one is leaving to believe in a bright new hope of living harmoniously with each other, the other 99.9% of creation and our spaceship earth in which Nimbin could be regarded as the helm.
+Blindsiding the obvious in ya face drug abuse of a proportionate populus, which could be deliberated as a necessary component of its call to arms for peaceful living, there is an overwhelming brightness and vibrancy in its fabric of culture. that leaves one, when one is leaving, to believe in a bright new hope of living harmoniously with each other, the other 99.9%!o(MISSING)f creation and our spaceship earth in which Nimbin could be regarded as the helm.

-If only we know, being the dominant species where we are going,
+If only we knew, being the dominant species of planet Earth, where we are, as a humanitarian society are going.

 talking heads in Nimbin,